This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more information, please visit my Privacy Policy.

 Notes

-• If making my traditional challah recipe, I recommend using half the dough to make a Festive Challah.
-In other words, from that recipe, you can make two Festive Challahs or make one Festive Challah and one 4-Strand Round Challahs.
-If making my Whole Wheat Challah or my Fluffy Sourdough Challah, use the full recipe of each for one Festive Challah.
+• If making my traditional challah recipe or tangzhong challah recipe, I recommend using half the dough to make a Festive Challah.
+In other words, from that recipe, you can make two Festive Challahs or make one Festive Challah and one 4-Strand Round Challah.
+If making my Whole Wheat Challah, Spelt Challah or my Fluffy Sourdough Challah, use the full recipe of each for one Festive Challah.

 • Using the palms of your hands, roll the dough against a clean countertop.
 Try to keep the ends of the log the same width as the center.
 (Try to avoid tapering the ends.)
 If the dough starts pulling back (shrinking), cover it with plastic wrap and let it rest 5-10 minutes.
 (You are allowing the gluten to rest.
 After a short rest, you should be able to roll the dough out without any pull-back.)